joomengine/jcb-documentation/060-The-custom-dashboard-option-in-JCB.md

 This is the **default JCB dashboard** — functional, but not customizable.

-> **Tip:** If you don’t add your own dashboard, JCB continues to build this default layout for you.
+> **Tip:** If you don't add your own dashboard, JCB continues to build this default layout for you.

 ---